huggingface/hub-docs/docs/hub/spaces-gpus.md

 Additional information about billing can be found in the [dedicated Hub-wide section](./billing).

+### Community GPU Grants

+Do you have an awesome Space but need help covering the GPU hardware upgrade costs?
+We love helping out those with an innovative Space so please feel free to apply for a community GPU grant and see if yours makes the cut!
+This application can be found in your Space hardware repo settings in the lower left corner under "sleep time settings".

 ## Set a custom sleep time[[sleep-time]]

 If your Space runs on the default `cpu-basic` hardware, it will go to sleep if inactive for more than a set time (currently, 72 hours).
 Anyone visiting your Space will restart it automatically.